aws-samples/retail-demo-store/README.md

 # Getting Started

 ***IMPORTANT NOTE:** Deploying this demo application in your AWS account will create and consume AWS resources, which will cost money.
 In addition, some features such as account registration via Amazon Cognito and the messaging workshop for Amazon Pinpoint require users to provide a valid email address and optionally a phone number to demonstrate completely.
 Therefore, to avoid ongoing charges and to clean up all data, be sure to follow all workshop clean up instructions and shutdown/remove all resources by deleting the CloudFormation stack once you are finished.*

 **The Retail Demo Store experience is for demonstration purposes only.
 You must comply with all applicable laws and regulations, including any laws and regulations related to email or text marketing, in any applicable country or region.**

 **If you are a developer looking to contribute to the Retail Demo Store, please see the Developer section below.**

 To get the Retail Demo Store running in your own AWS account, follow these instructions.
-If you are attending an AWS-led event where temporary AWS accounts are provided, this has likely already been done for you already.
+If you are attending an AWS-led event where temporary AWS accounts are provided, this has likely already been done for you.
 Check with your event administrators.

 ## Step 1 - Get an AWS Account